 When it comes to software, it's always more enjoyable to use when it has a good User Interface (UI).
 A user-friendly system means that anyone from field technicians to administrators to engineers, etc. can easily navigate the operations and see what's going on in real-time.
 Software shouldn't just be intuitive for high level power-users; it should be easy to use for non-technical users, as well.
 As a matter of fact, 74 percent of field service companies counted functionality or ease of use as a top priority when selecting a Software as a Service (SaaS) company.

 And the numbers make sense.
-An easy-to-use software allows for users to make decisions more quickly and with fewer errors.
+An easy-to-use software with topnotch process control allows for users to make decisions more quickly and with fewer errors.

 According to an article by Small Business CEO, "Since the human factor is largely removed, and many of them are simple if/then solutions that require approval, the risk of the wrong decision being made is much smaller."